 girl’s nursery before

-I say “in progress” only because my daughter is now ready to transition out of her crib and into a twin bed… So transitions are coming soon.
-But her current room is anchored by the diy stenciled wall.
-Her current furniture includes the farmhouse dresser that came from my grandmother’s attic (and received a makeover) and the crib I got for free (and also received a makeover, naturally) with my diy pleated crib skirt.
+This room also has been through stages.
+Stage 1: anchor the room with the diy stenciled wall.
+Her current furniture included the farmhouse dresser that came from my grandmother’s attic (and received a makeover) and the crib I got for free (and also received a makeover, naturally) with my diy pleated crib skirt.
 And we can’t forget the faux oxidized plant stand turned side table.
+When she turned 2, though, we transitioned her to a big girl bed (and the trundle bed we chose has been amazing!) and rearranged a bit.
 The walls are Cameo White by Behr with a stencil in a custom color.

 the reading room (finished – no before pics, sorry!)

 This little closet off my boys’ room (which is next on the list for a makeover!) was one of our first projects to tackle.
 A diy bookcase and some fun accents turned this empty closet into a special reading and adventure space for my kids.
 We love it!
 The walls are Cameo White by Behr.